silverstripe-rebelalliance/silverstripe-faq/README.md

 This module provides FAQ functionality on top of Solr.

 Just by adding the module to the project, you'll get a ModelAdmin for FAQs, where you can manage Questions & Answers.
 You only need to add an FAQPage type (comes with the module), and some questions and answers.
-Remember to do `Solr_Configure` and `Solr_ReIndex`.

 The module comes with its own Solr search index, customized to have a fuzzy search, and has its own file for stopwords and synonyms.

 ## Requirements